 Let’s get right to it…

-- Where to Go Backpacking in Scandinavia
+Why Go Backpacking in Scandinavia?

 A journey backpacking in Scandinavia will take you through the beating heart of Northern Europe’s iconic cities, mind-blowing landscapes, and fascinating cultures.

 One of the reasons I love Europe and Scandinavia, in particular, is because there are more stunning natural landscapes, history, and culture than one can possibly take in a single backpacking trip.
 Backpacking in Scandinavia is the journey that keeps on giving.